aws-amplify/docs/docs/cli/graphql-transformer/directives.md

 > When deploying the function, make sure your function has access to the auth resource.
 You can run the `amplify update function` command for the CLI to automatically supply an environment variable named `AUTH_<RESOURCE_NAME>_USERPOOLID` to the function and associate corresponding CRUD policies to the execution role of the function.

-After deploying our function, we can connect it to AppSync by defining some types and using the @function directive.
+After deploying our function, you can connect it to AppSync by defining some types and using the @function directive.
 Add this to your schema, to connect the
 `Query.echo` and `Query.me` resolvers to our new function.

 ```graphql